-15. Contract (funds going out) - U. T. System: Amendment to Agreement with r2

-Technologies, Inc., to provide PeopleSoft information technology staff augmentation
+15. Contract (funds going out) - U. T. System: Amendment to Agreement with r2 Technologies, Inc., to provide PeopleSoft information technology staff augmentation services to support the Office of Shared Information Services

-Agency: r2 Technologies, Inc.

-Funds: Amendment to existing contract for an addition of up to

-\$1,000,000, bringing the estimated contract total of

-Period: March 1, 2020 through November 13, 2021; with option to to continue providing staff augmentation services for PeopleSoft information technology resources to support projects for all campuses and entities Shared Information Services (SIS) supports.
+Agency: r2 Technologies, Inc. Funds: Amendment to existing contract for an addition of up to \$1,000,000, bringing the estimated contract total of \$3,000,000 Period: March 1, 2020 through November 13, 2021; with option to renew for two additional one-year terms Description: Amendment of existing Agreement with r2 Technologies, Inc., to continue providing staff augmentation services for PeopleSoft information technology resources to support projects for all campuses and entities Shared Information Services (SIS) supports.
 The original contract was approved by the Board on November 15, 2018, and had a fee cap of \$2,000,000.
 This Amendment increases the fee cap to \$3,000,000.
 This increase is due to expanded scope of PeopleSoft projects being supported by SIS and will be paid for by redistributing previously budgeted and unused dollars from other nonexclusive contracts in place to support this change.
 The initial contract was competitively bid.